metatensor/metatrain/docs/src/architectures/llpr.rst

 feature within the architecture, one can interact with the following hyperparameters under ``model`` and under ``ensemble``:

-: param means: this accepts a dictionary of targets and the names of their corresponding last-layer weights.
+- ``means``: this accepts a dictionary of targets and the names of their corresponding last-layer weights.
 For example, in the case of energy trained with the default ``energy`` key in a PET model, the following could be the set of weights to provide::